ecotoneframework/ecotone-dev/quickstart-examples/MicroservicesAdvanced/README.md

 # Insights

+State, events and projections are stored in `Postgres` database.
+Integration of microservices happens over `RabbitMQ`.
-The main focus in on the domain model. `Ecotone` solves all integration problems, so the `amount of the code to build and integrate services is minimal`.
+The main focus in on the domain model.
+`Ecotone` solves all integration problems, so the `amount of the code to build and integrate services is minimal`.